This event has passed. Watch Supervisor Holly J. Mitchell’s keynote address and Q&A on CSW’s YouTube channel!

 Join the UCLA Center for the Study of Women (CSW) for a special virtual event on Thursday, May 20th to honor the center’s accomplishments, student award recipients, and this year’s Distinguished Leader in Feminism Award honoree.

-FEATURING KEYNOTE SPEAKER
+FEATURING THE KEYNOTE ADDRESS

 Holly J. Mitchell